Skip to main content

 explain select c_zip fromcustomer1 order by c_zip;

-According to the above execution plan, the RemoteScan operator conveys the remote sorting operation to each relevant storage node.
-The storage nodes then feed the results back to the computing node for Merge Append.
+According to the above execution plan, RemoteScan conveys the remote sorting operation to each relevant storage node, and the storage nodes return the results to the computing node for Merge Append.

-If the Sort-Based Pushdown Optimization feature is turned off, the execution plan will change and the sorting operation will be performed on the computing node.
+If the sort pushdown feature is disabled, the execution plan will change, and the sort operation will be performed on the compute node.

 set enable_remote_orderby_pushdown=false;

-Sorting operation is performed on the computing node:
+The sorting operation will be performed on the compute node:

-Execution process of the statement: After being rewritten on the computing node, the statement is executed on two data nodes, pulling the values that meet the conditions to the computing node for sorting, and then feeding the sorted results back to the client.
+Execution process of the statement: After the statement is rewritten on the compute node, it is sent to 2 data nodes for execution.
+The values that meet the conditions are pulled from the compute node to the compute node for sorting, and after sorting, it is fed back to the client.

 END